Ravan (comics): Publication history

 Ravan first appears as a member of the villainous mercenary team Jihad (renamed the Onslaught later).
 In an encounter with the Bronze Tiger his back was broken.
-He re-appears alongside the Onslaught in Suicide Squad #17, and is recruited for the Suicide Squad in his second encounter with the Bronze Tiger.
+He re-appears alongside the Onslaught in Suicide Squad #17, and is recruited for the Suicide Squad in his second encounter with Bronze Tiger.

 Fictional character biography

 Part of the thuggee cult, handsome Indian playboy Ravan tries to stop the coming of Kali and thereby the Kali Yuga, the Age of Chaos, by killing for Kali.
 In doing so, he delays the coming of Kali for another thousand years.
 It is through this practice that he both prevents and worships Kali.
 His primary enemy is the villain Kobra, who wishes to bring forth the Age of Chaos.

-Ravan joins the Suicide Squad so he can continue these efforts while actually being sponsored by the American government.
-He proceeds to develop a strange bond with Bronze Tiger, whom he swears to kill for his earlier defeats, but the two also form an effective team.
-During the Janus Directive, when Waller must make it seem like she is being controlled by Kobra, she sends the squad after the Force of July; Ravan kills Mayflower, a respected member of the Force of July.
+Ravan joins the Suicide Squad to continue his efforts while being sponsored by the American government.
+He develops a strange friendship with Bronze Tiger, whom he swears to kill for his earlier defeats, but the two also form an effective team.
+During the Janus Directive, when Waller must make it seem like she is being controlled by Kobra, she sends the squad after the Force of July.
+During the battle, Ravan kills Mayflower, a respected member of the Force of July.

-Ravan becomes instrumental in Amanda Waller's plan to finish off the LOA, a drug-dealing organization.
-The villains' plan to expose the Squad succeeds, and it is revealed that Mr. Kale, who was seemingly the new boss, was just a front for Amanda Waller who had never left power.

 With her superiors on the verge of disbanding the Suicide Squad, Amanda Waller gathers Ravan, Poison Ivy, and Deadshot in an assassination mission targeting the LOA, which is planning to create a zombie army.
 The deal for the villains is simple: the three will help Waller in killing the LOA and afterward they are set free.